Load — Map & Run | Yext Hitchhikers Platform

 The next step in the Connector process, after you have determined which content to pull in and you have applied any necessary transforms, is to map the fields you select to fields in Yext.

-First, you will need to select the Entity Type you would like to create or udpate with the data you are pulling in.
+First, you will need to select the Entity Type you would like to create or update with the data you are pulling in.

 Once you select the desired entity type, the Map Fields Screen which (similar to other screens in the Connector process) will show you a table of your data with a row for each selector that was added on the previous step.
-This is where you map those selectors, and any data added via transforms, to fields that are being pulled into the Knowledge Graph.
+This is where you map those selectors, and any data added via transforms, to fields that are being pulled into Content.

 To do this, you will click on the Select button, or field name if the field is automatically mapped, in the Map to Field column.
 This will open a drop-down where you will select the applicable field, then click Apply.